nehanil31/DishcoveryAI/README.md

 🚀 Features
 🌍 Enter any city name and optional dietary preferences

-🤖 Generates a detailed foodie tour including breakfast, lunch, dinner spots, dishes, and ambiance
+🤖 Generates a detailed foodie tour including breakfast, lunch, dinner spots, dishes and ambiance

 ⛅ Weather-aware suggestions (if API is connected)